Ollebo/osm-k8s/README.md

 Yeee its alot of steps :-)

-## Postgis
-Its outside this scope to setup a postgis but i uses a regular postgres operator and add the postgis image to use.
-This is working good for me.

-## Ingress
-I have not added any ingress to the helm but it will come.

-# Install
+## Install
-You can install using the helm repo i will build
+You can install using the helm repo I will build and will come here

+Ore follow the manual steps and the yamls in the repo.

-## Install postgress using the cloudnatove-pg
+### Install postgress using the cloudnatove-pg

 Lets install our postgres server using helm